jaysaurus/co-koa-mongoose-plugin/README.md

 npm i co-koa-mongoose-plugin --save
 ```

-within your app.js add the co-koa-mongoose-plugin as a requirement and pass the SessionPlugin call as below:
+within your app.js add the co-koa-mongoose-plugin as a requirement and pass the mongoosePlugin call as below:

 ```javascript
 const fs = require('fs');